jbakse/site_builder/content/3D/index.md

 [Talk:<br/>4 Paradigms in 40 Minutes](https://www.youtube.com/watch?v=cgVVZMfLjEI)
 /::

 The [OpenSCAD Manual](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/The_OpenSCAD_Language) describes OpenSCAD as a [functional](https://en.wikipedia.org/wiki/Functional_programming) programming language.
-One could more generally refer to OpenSCAD as a [declarative](https://en.wikipedia.org/wiki/Declarative_programming) language.
+One could also generally refer to OpenSCAD as a [declarative](https://en.wikipedia.org/wiki/Declarative_programming) language.
 In contrast to JavaScript, C, and Processing, it is not an [imperative](https://en.wikipedia.org/wiki/Imperative_programming) or [procedural](https://en.wikipedia.org/wiki/Procedural_programming) language.

 Classifying programming languages by paradigm is tricky in practice.
 The boundaries of paradigms are not always clear, different paradigms have different primary concerns and may be orthogonal to each other, and many languages support multiple paradigms.